-Going cloud-native on-premises isn’t something you want to jump into.
+Going cloud native isn’t something you want to jump into.
 Before going through the expense and effort, you need to make sure your enterprise is in the best position to actually benefit from the transformation.

 1. Where are you in the technology adoption process?